-Authorizations are required for the use and disclosure of a patient’s protected health information (PHI) for purposes other than treatment, payment and health care operations.
+It is the policy of Hospice of Westchester that authorizations be required for the use and disclosure of a patient’s Protected Health Information for the purpose other than treatment, payment and health care operations.

 Hospice of Westchester ensures that the Medical Record is maintained in a manner that is consistent with legal requirements.

 Medical information will not be disclosed without the consent of the patient and/or the patient’s representative.